kyma-project/test-infra/cmd/image-builder/github-workflow-integration.md

 ## Parameters for the `oci-image-builder` Pipeline

-The `oci-image-builder` pipeline requires certain data to be provided in parameters.
+The `oci-image-builder` pipeline requires certain data to be provided in parameters to execute a build process.
-Certain parameters need to be defined by the user and some are taken from OIDC token.
+Certain parameters need to be defined by the user additionally to the data taken from OIDC token.

 These parameters include: